LuanAdemi/GroceryListPredictor/README.md

 This sub-model is capable of classifying a large amount of products just by their name.
 We used a bunch of shopping receipts to create a solid data basis for the training.
 The model consists of a simple, yet powerful NLP approach with RNN's, which enables the network to recognize certain word stems and making predictions based on the order of letters.

 Moreover, we plan on using a feedback system for expanding our dataset with (hopefully) every shopping trip.
 The user will be able to act as a critic and can correct the predictions of the classifier.
-Hence, the model will imporve with the time and amount of users.
+Hence, the model will improve with the time and amount of users.

 ### RScanner